Cultural Heritage and Museum Studies - MA

 • Principal Investigator, AHRC/Northern Bridge-funded Collaborative Doctoral Award with Irish Museums Association(2020-24)

-• Chair Board of Directors, Northern Ireland Museums Council(2015-2021) and current University Representative
+• Chair Board of Directors, Northern Ireland Museums Council(2015-2021) and University Representative on the Board

 • Current Member Museum Standards Programme Advisory Committeeof the Heritage Council (Ireland)